Homemade Glazed Donuts

 Instructions

-• In a small saucepan, whisk together the water and bread flour.
+- In a small saucepan, whisk together the 3/4 cup water and 1/4 cup (34 grams) bread flour.
 Cook over medium heat, whisking constantly until the mixture thickens to the same consistency as pudding (about 4-5 minutes).
 Scrape into a small bowl and set it aside until ready to use.

-• In the bowl of a stand mixer fitted with the dough hook, combine the bread flour, sugar, yeast, and salt.
-Add the milk, egg and tangzhong.
+- In the bowl of a stand mixer fitted with the dough hook, combine the 425 grams bread flour (3 cups + 2 tablespoons), 1/3 cup granulated sugar, 1 T Instant Yeast, and 1 1/4 t fine sea salt.
+Add the 1/2 cup whole milk, 1 large egg and tangzhong.
 Knead on low speed until a dough forms.

-• With the mixer running on low, add the softened butter a tablespoon at a time, letting it fully incorporate before adding more.
+- With the mixer running on low, add the softened 5 T butter a tablespoon at a time, letting it fully incorporate before adding more.
 Once all the butter is added, increase the speed to a 2 on a Kitchen Aid and knead for 12 minutes, or until the dough is smooth, elastic, and passed the windowpane test.

-• Turn the dough onto a floured surface, and lightly flour the top and roll to 3/4 inch thickness.
+- Turn the dough onto a floured surface, and lightly flour the top and roll to 3/4 inch thickness (we like 1/2 inch better).
 Use a large round donut cutter to cut donuts (you will get about 8 donuts rolled to 3/4 inch).
 I used a square biscuit cutter for the maple glazed donuts.

 Make the vanilla glaze

-• In a medium bowl, whisk together the powdered sugar, hot water, vanilla, and salt until smooth.
+- In a medium bowl, whisk together the 3 1/2 cups powdered sugar, 1/3 cup + 1 T hot water, 1 t vanilla, and pinch of sea salt until smooth.
 Adjust with more water or powdered sugar until you have a thick, yet runny glaze.

 Maple frosting

-• Mix all ingredients together in a large bowl and beat well with a mixture until the ingredients become light and fluffy.
+- Mix 3 1/2 cups powdered sugar, 1/2 cup milk, 1/2 cup butter, 1 t maple flavoring, 1/2 t salt together in a large bowl and beat well with a mixture until the ingredients become light and fluffy.
 Add more milk if needed.

 Notes